aglover/whiskered-robot/README.md

 Simple Node, Coffeescript, and jQuery Mobile template (plus deployment to Heroku).
 And connect-assets for Coffeescript includes.
 Uses Whiskers as template engine too.

+Makes use of [Bower](http://bower.io/) for UI components such as [jQuery Mobile Flat-UI Theme](https://github.com/ququplay/jquery-mobile-flat-ui-theme)

 ## Installation

 Make sure you have a current version of Node.
 I recommend [NVM](http://thediscoblog.com/blog/2013/03/12/node-in-3-commands/).
 Then `cd` into the root of this project and type: